 Hydraulic fluid is what transfers pressure from its reservoir to effectively operate the cylinder and rod.
-The hydraulic fluid is contained within pipes under pressure that can be several tons per square inch.
+The fluid is contained within pipes under pressure that can be several tons per square inch.
 These pipes should regularly be inspected for wear and tear.
-Hydraulic fluid under pressure can strip the skin from your hand.
+Hydraulic pump fluid under pressure can strip the skin from your hand.
 Hold a piece of stiff card near the suspected leak.
 It will discolor if there is a leak.

 Low hydraulic fluid is in your log splitter will result in less power.
-To add the appropriate amount of hydraulic fluid, remove the plug then fill with hydraulic fluid until the unit is three-fourths full.
+To add the appropriate amount of hydraulic pump fluid, remove the plug then fill with fluid until the unit is three-fourths full.
 Next, replace the oil filling plug and bleed the trapped air from the cylinder by extending the piston rod to its maximum length.
 Remove the oil filling plug then rapidly twist the release screw in a counterclockwise motion drawing the piston rod back into the cylinder causing the air to be released.

 A coarse metal file will sharpen and repair chips and nicks in the splitter’s blade.
 Run a fine file along the edge of the blade to finish the process.

 For good preventative maintenance, clean the log splitter regularly being sure to turn the machine off before doing so.

 Log Splitter Reviews